Living with impaired emotions through cerebral palsy means emotionally means I live with less motivation and inner-drive.

 Neurologically my emotions are impaired, which means I have very little motivation.
 Cerebral Palsy is one factor and with no emotional support I would always struggle to get off the starting block.

-With any physical disability that affects us emotionally, we will always struggle to motivate ourselves and lose interest very quickly.
-In my own case I would start things that never got finished and through my inability to function normally, I very quickly became trapped and misunderstood over the tasks others thought I should have finished.
-I was constantly being judged.
+With a physical disability that affects you mentally, there will be elements of an emotional struggle.
+In my own case, I would start things that never got finished and through my inability to function normally, I very quickly became trapped and misunderstood over the tasks others thought I should have finished.

-Although I had the ability to emotionally work through things, I failed to gain momentum because everything became so difficult, but not because I was completely incapable.
+As a result I failed to gain momentum because everything was difficult.
 Given my physical and psychological difficulties, even if I had have wanted to improve my life, I would have struggled.
-I was trapped in a world no one would choose to understand or care about and instead retreated into my own little world.
+I was trapped in a world where no one understood or cared.
+I retreated into my own little world.

-There was nothing I could improve on, so nothing ever did improve.
+There was nothing I could improve on, so nothing improved.
 I had no goals, ambition or objectives.
 I existed.
-The environment I grew up in was also another reason for my lack of motivation and drive, Cerebral Palsy was the other.
-Other causes for a lack of motivation are chronic illness, trauma, depression, being stressed or anxious, insomnia and low self-esteem.
+The environment I grew up in was another contributing factor.
+Other causes for a lack of motivation are chronic illness, trauma, depression, being stressed, anxiety, insomnia and low self-esteem.

 Anything we struggle with that causes us to cope less with our life, is when we lose our motivation and inner-drive.